Political Science (POLIT)

 Examines current administrative theories and their application in public bureaucracies.
 Emphasis is placed on practices to improve the quality of public sector administration.
 (Formerly 3700:370)

-POLIT:381 State Politics (3 Credits)
+POLIT 381 State Politics (3 Units)

 Analysis of the state political process in terms of its capacity to deal with a wide range of socioeconomic problems.
 Special emphasis on legislators, administrators, parties and interest groups.
 (Formerly 3700:381)

-POLIT:391 Honors in Political Science (3 Credits)
+POLIT 391 Honors in Political Science (3 Units)

 Prerequisites: at least 17 credits and a 3.25 average in political science and permission of adviser.
 (Formerly 3700:391)